kyma-project/busola/README.md

 ### Components

-The Busola project consists of the following UI projects:
+Busola project consists of the following UI projects:

 - [`Core`](./core) - The main frame
 - [`Service-Catalog-UI`](./service-catalog-ui) - The UI layer for Service Catalog, Instances and Brokers
 - [`Log UI`](./logging) - The logs view
-- [`Backend`](./backend) - A kind of a proxy between the Busola and the Kubernetes cluster
+- [`Backend`](./backend) - A kind of a proxy between Busola and the Kubernetes cluster
 - [`Tests`](./tests) - Acceptance and end-to-end tests

-The Busola also includes React libraries:
+Busola also includes React libraries:

 - [`React common`](./common) - common functionalities for React applications
 - [`React components`](./components/react) - components for React applications (it will be replaced by `Shared components`)